 Design and Materials

 I'll be honest: knowing the price I never expected attention to detail, materials and top assembly, and instead Realme amazed me, once again.
-I had seen this tablet in some press releases and from the images the idea I had made was that of a glossy marketing, and that the product could not have been like that.
+I had seen this tablet in some press releases and from the images the idea I had got was that of a glossy marketing, and that the product could not have been like that.

 On the back Realme Pad houses a single camera without an LED flash, while the volume rocker is present at the top on the right side and the power one, instead, on the top.
 Good speakers: there are four available on board, and they also sound pretty good thanks to Dolby Atmos support.

-To be honest, the presence of rather important bezels along the front display is a little out of place, but this is perhaps one of the few aspects that will give you the impression of having a cheaper product in your hands than the competition: however it is not a relevant aspect for many, especially not for the audience this tablet is aimed at.
+To be honest, the presence of rather important frames along the front display is a bit out of place, but this is perhaps one of the few aspects that will give you the impression of having a cheaper product in your hands than the competition: however it is not a relevant aspect for many, especially not for the audience this tablet is aimed at.
 Surely many will think that the similarity with the Xiaomi pad 5 it is important, it is true, but in practice there are some differences that cannot go unnoticed.

 The panel chosen by Realme for its tablet is a unit from 10.4 ″ 2K IPS LCD with a resolution of 2000 x 1200 pixels and a density of 224PPI, certainly not among the highest of its kind.
 What made me a little less enthusiastic is the absence of a high refresh rate of the display which here, unfortunately, it does not go beyond 60Hz canons we have been accustomed to for years; in addition there is no compatibility with HDR which leaves room for good visual optimization for the reduction of blue lights and the improvement of the reading mode.